 - SPI bit VS_UV is set.
 No other error bits are set.
-The bit can be cleared once the condition is not present anymore, - The VCC1 short circuit protection becomes inactive (see Chapter 13.7).
+The bit can be cleared once the condition is not present anymore, - VCC3 is disabled (see Chapter 8.2) unless the control bit VCC3_VS_UV_OFF is set - The VCC1 short circuit protection becomes inactive (see Chapter 15.7).
 However, the thermal protection of the device remains active.